Elastic Salaries | Levels.fyi

-Elastic's salary ranges from $79,600 in total compensation per year for a Recruiter in Poland at the low-end to $377,750 for a Software Engineer in United States at the high-end.
-Levels.fyi collects anonymous and verified salaries from current and former employees of Elastic.
-Last updated: 7/20/2025
+Elastic's salary ranges from $79,600 in total compensation per year for a Recruiter at the low-end to $377,750 for a Software Engineer at the high-end.
+Levels.fyi collects anonymised and verified salaries from current and former employees of Elastic.
+Last updated: 7/25/2025

 Search for all salaries on our compensation page or add your salary to help unlock the page.